Search templates, modifiers, and script constraints

 IntelliJ IDEA searches for places where boxing is performed for an integer.

 For example, you can search for classes that implement a certain interface.
 In this case, add a fully qualified name of the interface in the Text filter.
 Also, select the Within type hierarchy option, so the classes indirectly implementing

-The Script filter adds Groovy script constraints to the search pattern.
+The Script filter adds Groovy script constraints to the search template.
 Script constraints are used when you search for certain language constructs.

 For example, constructors with the specified number of parameters, or members with the specified visibility modifiers.

-All variables used in a pattern can be accessed from script constraints.
+All variables used in a template can be accessed from script constraints.
 When you add a script constraint to your variable, IntelliJ IDEA matches it against the PSI tree, this variable is in fact a node in the PSI tree.

 Let's say, you have a variable that matches a method, a